 Individual Hours: When the therapist works from a relational perspective, with one person and the therapist in the room.
 This counts as an individual hour.

-Non-Direct Contact Hours include "Activities such as telephone contact, case planning, observation of therapy, record keeping, travel, administrative activities, consultation with community members or professionals, or supervision, are" considered non-direct client contact hours (COAMFTE, 2014, p.
-32).
+Non-Direct Contact Hours: Activities such as telephone contact, case planning, observation of therapy, record keeping, travel, administrative activities, consultation with community members or professionals, or supervision, are not considered direct client contact.